ServerlessLLM/ServerlessLLM/docs/stable/store/quickstart.md

 downloader.download_vllm_model("facebook/opt-1.3b", "float16", 1)
 ```

-After downloading the model, you can launch the checkpoint store server and load the model in vLLM through `serverless_llm` load format.
+After downloading the model, you can launch the checkpoint store server and load the model in vLLM through `sllm` load format.

 2. Launch the checkpoint store server in a separate process:
 ```bash